 This exhibit shows bookplates in books that belonged to people with links to the Library, or to Armagh.

-Armagh Public Library has collected a wide range of books from many different collections since its foundation in 1771, and this is reflected in the range of bookplates in the collection.
+Armagh Robinson Library has collected books from many different collections since its foundation in 1771.
+Therefor a wide range of bookplates can be found in the collection.

 The first printed bookplates were produced in 15th century Germany, following the invention of the printing press.
-It was not until the end of the 17th century that bookplates became popular in Great Britain and Ireland.
+However, it was not until the end of the 17th century that bookplates became popular in Great Britain and Ireland.

 Those early bookplates contain some or all heraldic elements from an armorial achievement.
 This is indeed the case for most the bookplates right up to the 19th century.

 The elements of an armorial achievement can reflect family origins and professions, as well as personal characteristics.